keyboard_arrow_up

 Powdered Metal

-Used to make solid parts from metal powder.
-Metal can be made into powder form using a variety of techniques, including atomization, chemical precipitation, centrifugal disintegration, and hydrogen reduction.
+Enables the formation of solid parts from metal powder.
+Various techniques, including atomization, chemical precipitation, centrifugal disintegration, and hydrogen reduction, are used to create powdered metals.

 Powdered Metal Bearings